b13/grunt-requirejs-hash-filenames/README.md

 # grunt-requirejs-hash-filenames

-> Add hash to each js filename and update RequireJs config to load those 'new' files.
+> Add hash to each filename and update RequireJs config to load those 'new' files.
 This task should be used after r.js optimization / 'production js build' is done.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`